09-cybersecurity-for-long-term-care-providers

 How to Prepare for a Cyber Attack

 Given the sensitive nature of long-term care organizations and the populations they serve, plus the black-market value of PHI, it’s never been more important to handle and host patient data safely.
-Your long-term care organization can begin preparations today by partnering with industry cybersecurity specialists like Prelude, in three relevant stages.
+Your long-term care organization can begin preparations today by partnering with industry cybersecurity specialists like Prelude in three relevant stages:

 • Install email and spam filters.
 The recommendation may seem obvious, particularly if you use an email system with built-in spam detection.
 However, don’t assume you have everything you need.
 Services like Prelude build advanced email and spam filters that are more sophisticated lines of defense against fraud and phishing attacks, not to mention other issues like drive-by downloads or particularly tech-advanced malware.